Fortune Mill Midgame and Late-Game Rooms Guide

 | Jackpot colors | One Lotto Scratcher color may still need cleanup |

-Midgame Stuck Points
+Midgame and Late-Game Stuck Points

 Rimmington Feels Too Far Away